-Press Stop to turn off the alarm.
+- Press Stop to turn off the alarm.

-Press any key or Snooze to stop the alarm for5 minutes, after which it resumes.
+- Press any key or Snooze to stop the alarm for five minutes, after which it will resume.

 You can do this a maximum of five times.

-If the alarm time is reached while the device is switched off, the device switches itself on and starts sounding the alarm tone.
-If you press Stop, the device asks whether you want to activate the device for calls.
-Press No to switch off the device or Yes to make and receive calls.
-Do not press Yes when wireless phone use may cause interference or danger.
+If the alarm time is reached while the phone is switched off, the phone switches itself on and starts sounding the alarm tone.
+If you press Stop, the phone asks whether you want to activate the phone for calls.
+Press No to switch off the phone or Yes to make and receive calls.
+Do not press Yes when wireless phone use is prohibited or when it may cause interference or danger